Quantum Counting Using the Iterative Quantum Amplitude Estimation Algorithm

 U(0, 0, 0, np.pi, x[0])

-We will acheive the desired precision only in the IQAE phase.
-Here we compute the worst-case precision for 5 phase qubits:
+We will achieve the desired precision only in the IQAE phase.
+Here, we compute the worst-case precision for five phase qubits:

 NUM_PHASE_QUBITS = 5